Bhumika-Kothwal/Eklavya-2020--Slayers/README.md

 ## Acknowledgements and Resources
 * [SRA VJTI](http://sra.vjti.info/) Eklavya 2020
 * Refered [this](https://www.youtube.com/watch?v=PwGY8PxQOXY&list=PLjzuoBhdtaXOoqkJUqhYQletLLnJP8vjZ) for understanding and working with CoppeliaSim and for model of bot
-* Refered [this](https://www.coppeliarobotics.com/helpFiles/) for implementing Legacy Based Remote API and Remote API functions for C language.Below flowchart will help you access the required information from the page cited above.
+* Refered [this](https://www.coppeliarobotics.com/helpFiles/) for implementing Legacy Remote API and Remote API functions for C language.Below flowchart will help you access the required information from the page cited above.
 ```sh
     CoppeliaSim User Manual
     ├── ...